bonitasoft/bonita-doc/md/two-main-types-of-deployment.md

 * impact on performance (serialization + network overhead)

-### Configuring the Bonita Stack
+### Configuring the Bonita Runtime

 The example below is for use with the Tomcat and Wildfly bundles.

+#### Bonita Engine

-Bonita Engine installation: follow the regular installation (see the [Tomcat](tomcat-bundle.md) or the [Wildfly](wildfly-bundle.md) bundle installation page) and use the setup tool to configure Bonita
+Follow the regular installation (see the [Tomcat](tomcat-bundle.md) or the [Wildfly](wildfly-bundle.md) bundle installation page) and use the setup tool to configure Bonita

+#### Bonita Portal

-Bonita Portal installation
+##### Bonita Portal configuration overview

-* unarchive the binaries
+* unarchive the bundle
 * configure custom authentication if required, see the [user authentication overview](user-authentication-overview.md)
 * apply the following to make the Portal be a Client of the Bonita Engine
 * then you can start the Bonita Portal bundle with the startup script

-#### Bonita Portal

 In this deployment, the Engine Client used by the Bonita Portal is configured by setting JVM System Properties for the following elements
 * instruct the Engine Client to use the HTTP protocol